zikaloai71/zikaloai71/README.md

 - 🔭 I’m also working on **Improve my old projects**

 - 💬 Ask me about  **Javascript,React and almost everything realted to web development field**

 - 📫 How to reach me **ze.lo.moukhtar@el-eng.menofia.edu.eg**

-- 📄 Know about my experiences [https://drive.google.com/file/d/1YFwcR-lr2aa_4hP4BsHVRQFx4_d1PV5_/view?usp=sharing](https://drive.google.com/file/d/1YFwcR-lr2aa_4hP4BsHVRQFx4_d1PV5_/view?usp=sharing)
+- 📄 Know about my experiences check my CV <a href="https://drive.google.com/file/d/1YFwcR-lr2aa_4hP4BsHVRQFx4_d1PV5_/view?usp=sharing">📜</a>

 - ⚡ Fun fact **I was struggling with JS and almost not like it but now I love it like it was the love of my life**